 That said, there are still steps you can take to protect yourself from the next recession.

-Make sure you are invested in recession-resistant assets that are unaffected by the ups and downs of a volatile economy.
-The most important thing you can do is know how your investment will perform in a down economy.
-That’s not always easy, but you can at least make an educated guess.
+Your top priority should be to make sure you are invested in recession-resistant assets that are unaffected by the ups and downs of a volatile economy.
+You should know how your investment will perform in a down economy.
+That’s not always easy, but you can at least use research and data to make better decisions.

-I know a lot of you have heard me tell this story before and some of you were investors along with Steve and me, but I think the lesson is worth repeating.
+I know a lot of you have heard me tell this story before, and some of you were investors along with Steve and me, but I think the lesson is worth repeating.
 What we thought was a safe investment turned into a 25% loss of principal, and we spent six years of our lives foreclosing on it and eventually selling it at a loss.
-On top of that, this entire time we were forced to feed the beast since vacant land doesn’t produce a dime of income but conveniently has plenty of expenses.
+On top of that, while we were trying to get out of this disaster-of-an-investment, we were forced to feed the beast since vacant land doesn’t produce a dime of income but conveniently has plenty of expenses.

 So, what did we learn?
 We like real estate that produces income no matter what the economy is doing.
-The returns aren’t huge and there isn’t a ton of future upside potential, but that is exactly why we do it.
-It’s important for us to produce consistent cash flow and not have to worry about the volatility of the economy or the real estate market.
-It may be boring, but it’s safe, and I’d rather skip the morning cortisol spike others get from dreading the morning news telling them their investments may have dipped.
-We don’t count on making money on appreciation but know it’s just the cherry on top when we do get it.
+The returns aren’t huge and there isn’t a ton of future upside potential — to most that sounds boring, but for us, that is exactly why we do it.
+It’s important to produce consistent cash flow and not have to worry about the volatility of the economy or the real estate market.
+It may lack the thrill of an uncertain investment that teases you with a “promise” for unbelievable returns, but it’s safe.
+I’d rather skip the morning cortisol spike others get waiting for news to tell them whether or not their investment has earned them money or cost them money.
+We don’t count on the “educated guesses” of the future of market to make money.
+For real estate, that means we aren’t betting on appreciation, but know it’s just the cherry on top when we do get it.
 We know our downside and we believe we will have very little to no negative effect in a market downturn.
 This has been our tried-and-true formula for years now.